Western Australia

 The Western Australian Government is committed to achieving gender equity in governance and leadership positions across the sport and active recreation sector.

-The Women in Leadership Target (the Target) was introduced in Western Australia (WA) in 2019 through the Department of Local Government, Sport and Cultural Industries (DLGSC) with the aim of achieving 50% representation of women on all recognised State Sporting Association (SSA) boards and committees.
+The Women in Leadership Target (the Target) was introduced in Western Australia (WA) in 2019 through the former Department of Local Government, Sport and Cultural Industries (DLGSC) with the aim of achieving 50% representation of women on all recognised State Sporting Association (SSA) boards and committees.

 The Gender Diversity Case for Change has been developed in partnership with the sport and recreation industry and helps organisations to understand the business case for gender diversity, to motivate and support them to address gender inequality.